-The sample for the 2017 Scottish Household Survey (SHS) was designed by the Scottish Government.
-From 2012 the sample design has been coordinated with the sample designs for the Scottish Health Survey (SHeS) and the Scottish Crime and Justice Survey (SCJS) as part of a survey efficiency project and to allow the samples of the three surveys to be pooled for further analysis4.
+The sample for the 2018 Scottish Household Survey (SHS) was designed by the Scottish Government.
+From 2012 the sample design has been coordinated with the sample designs for the Scottish Health Survey (SHeS) and the Scottish Crime and Justice Survey (SCJS) as part of a survey efficiency project and to allow the samples of the three surveys to be pooled for further analysis.

 The SHS sample has been designed to allow annual publication of results at Scotland level and for local authorities.
-To meet these requirements the target sample size for Scotland was 10,678 household interviews with a minimum local authority target of 258 (West Lothian).
+To meet these requirements the target sample size for Scotland was 10,450 household interviews with a minimum local authority target of 250.
 From 2012, the physical survey of the Scottish House Condition Survey (SHCS) has been incorporated into the SHS.
-Around one third subsample of the main SHS sample has been allocated to the physical survey, which has a required sample size of 3,004 for Scotland and a minimum of 80 for each local authority.
+A subsample of just less than half of the main SHS sample has been allocated to the physical survey, which has a required sample size of 3,004 for Scotland and a minimum of 80 for each local authority.